AleksanderChernov/dataforge_ui/README.md

 Dataforge is a small utility for loading exchange data, making it easier to experiment with market history.

-The default Next.js favicon has been replaced with a minimal 'DF' icon defined in `src/app/icon.svg`.

 ## TODO

 - Stricter typing